-What got me thinking about this post was a comment by Mark (Wizzer) from 6M Profit Method on my last post titled My BS Revealed: Time Management Tricks for The Overachiever.
+What got me thinking about this post was a comment by Mark (Wizzer) from 6M Profit Method on my last post titled Revealed: My BS Excuses for not Doing Enough or Making Enough.
 Wizzer says:

 I think the BIGGEST mistake far too many people make is not seeing things through to the conclusion.
-I’ve done it myself this week – created a site, found the content, amended a header etc but something real important stopped my from ftping it and promoting.
-That real important thing was I didn’t like some of my copy.
+I’ve done it myself this week – created a site, found the content, amended a header etc but something really important stopped me from ftping it and promoting.
+That really important thing was I didn’t like some of my copy.
 As you say Bullsh** – it needs to go up NOW and the changes made later.
 Thanks for the kick up the ****.

 The reason this comment got me thinking was because there was one very critical thing that I did to promote my copywriting business that I procrastinated about due to of some sort of fear that I was harboring.
 But once I pulled the trigger, I instantly generated a steady stream of income for 1.5 years.
 That thing cost me 15 minutes of time and a grand total of $0.

 When I first went into business for myself as a freelance writer, I did not have the confidence that I have today.
 Like Mark, because I didn’t feel like I was “ready” I was hesitant to promote myself and was limiting my own potential.